At some stage of our lives, we will all have to contend with blemishes, discoloration, dark spots, or some other form of skin imperfection.

 Warts are small lumps of skin growth that appear after being infected by Human Papillomavirus (HPV).
 Commonly found on the hands and feet, warts can appear anywhere on the body.
 Though not necessarily dangerous to health, they are contagious and may spread to other areas of the body, or other people through contact, including sexual contact.
 (7)

 Many treatments can remove warts.
 However, warts often return as the HPV remains within the body.
 Currently, there is no treatment for HPV.
-(8) Usually, the body’s natural immune system will get rid of the virus within two years.
+(8) The body’s natural immune system will usually get rid of the virus within two years.
 (9)

 Some ways to treat warts include: